Migrating MongoDB clusters

 -

-Switch the source cluster to "read-only" mode and transfer the load to the target cluster.
+Switch the source cluster to "read-only" mode and move the workload to the target cluster.

 -

-On the transfer monitoring page, wait for the Maximum data transfer delay metric to decrease to zero.
-This means that all changes that occurred in the source cluster after data copying was completed are transferred to the target cluster.
+On the transfer monitoring page, wait until the Maximum data transfer delay value drops to zero.
+This means that all changes made in the source cluster after the initial data copy have been transferred to the target cluster.

 -